 Level of Approval: Full Board

-Definition: Major changes are changes that may increase the research population's risk or are of questionable risk.
+Definition: Major changes are changes that may increase the research population's risk or are of questionable risk or are considered substantive.

 Examples of major changes that are considered to increase the risk to the subject